artegoser/artegoser-blog/posts/welcome-to-modern-web.md

 2. The client doesn't load the original CSS, in case of frames like Tailwind the savings are especially noticeable;
 3. and most importantly - the client does not execute dozens of heavy scripts on JS, usually loading something else additionally or embedding blocks of video ads (this is generally evil, only site admins do not get it).

-"Village, mobile internet, weak laptop," - the preface is not about me, but about my friend [@megahomyak](https://t.me/megahomyak), who needed such a proxy server based on Readability.
+"Village, mobile internet, weak laptop," - the preface is not about me, but about my friend [@megahomyak](https://github.com/megahomyak), who needed such a proxy server based on Readability.

-I got such an idea while studying alternative frontends of Scribe ([https://scribe.rip/](https://scribe.rip/)), Dumb ([https://dumb.vern.cc/](https://dumb.vern.cc/)), AO ([https://code.whatever.social/](https://code.whatever.social/)), BreezeWiki ([https://breezewiki.com/](https://breezewiki.com/)), Rimgo ([https://rimgo.projectsegfau.lt/](https://rimgo.projectsegfau.lt/)) and others.
+I got such an idea while studying alternative frontends of [Scribe](https://scribe.rip/), [Dumb](https://dumb.vern.cc/), [AO](https://code.whatever.social/), [BreezeWiki](https://breezewiki.com/), [Rimgo](https://rimgo.projectsegfau.lt/) and others.
 When you see such attempts to implement a lot of narrowly focused parsers, the code of which is almost identical, albeit in different languages, you want to take and unify all the alt frontends, so that they work for any website, not for one specific one, and in case of errors just write a separate parser for this site, integrated with the main code.

 It is important to realize that in addition to saving traffic and your nerves, alt frontends have another purpose - to hide the real IP address and browser fingerprint so that tracking is impossible.
 In fact, this is a standard proxy server feature, except that not every proxy cleans the request headers, but alt frontends do.
 So I don't want John Doe's blog with built-in analytics from Google and 20 other companies just in case, to try to track me and load the ad blocker/trackers.
 It's enough, as I said above, to request pages from the server side, pass them through Readability and give clean text to the client (but, of course, with links, images, tables and even iframes preserved).
 In this case we can get rid of javascript, hence advertising and client-side analytics, and at the same time server-side analytics by IP and headers, which our proxy simply does not pass to the main server.

-The project framework was written by @artegoser.
+The project framework was written by [@artegoser](https://github.com/artegoser).
 At first the project was on expressjs, but almost immediately we decided we should have used fastify, and quickly redesigned it because the project consisted of a couple or three files.

-My idea was only to use Readability, but thanks again to @artegoser, the code was extensible, he was planning from the beginning to add other parsing engines besides Mozilla's Readability.
+My idea was only to use Readability, but thanks again to [@artegoser](https://github.com/artegoser), the code was extensible, he was planning from the beginning to add other parsing engines besides Mozilla's Readability.
 Now you can assign a specific engine to individual domains.
 If the domain is not found in the list, we use Readability.
 Ah, yes, an engine is simply a function that takes a JSDOM library object and returns an IHandlerOutput object that consists of fields:

 - content - extracted content as HTML, that is, with all links, images, tables...
 - textContent - extracted text; essentially content, but without html tags.